YasserHassan03/RISCV-CPU/personal statements/James.md

     PCNext   = JumpReg ?
 Result : PCInterm;
   end
   ```
-*here the first mux is the original with the value PCinterm being fed into the additional mux which also takes the reult from the ALU*
+*here the first mux is the original with the value PCinterm being fed into the additional mux which takes the result from the ALU as a second input*

 The additional mux is controlled by a select called JumpReg which comes from the control logic and determines if a JALR is required.